 Posted On: April 12, 2021

-It’s safe to say that most of us have been spending more time at home since last March.
+It’s safe to say that most of us have been spending more time at home lately.
 Working from home, exercising from home, and even finding ways to entertain ourselves— at home.
 It’s easy to feel lethargic when you’re bored by your routine.
 If you’ve found yourself in a slump, we’ve got solutions to help you boost your energy and productivity.

 If you've been skipping the most important meal of the day, you’ve also been missing added benefits like improved concentration, a faster metabolism and less body fat.
 If you’re looking for quick breakfast ideas that’ll keep you energized and focus, try whole grain cereals, boiled eggs, granola or cottage cheese.
 The absence of breakfast can lend itself to unhealthy snacking habits.
 You might even find yourself defending your decision to eat empty calories because you’ve skipped it.
 Try swapping out chips for popcorn, cookies for an apple with peanut butter and candy for trail mix for that much needed energy boost that’ll take you to 5 p.m. and on over into your dinner time.

 You can even save time, money and energy by meal prepping.

 - Avocado or nut butter, banana and chia seed toast

 Finding yourself sitting in the same spot staring at the computer all day — minus a few bathroom breaks and kitchen runs — is a surefire way to zap the energy right out of you, along with major eye strain.
 Schedule breaks: get up and stretch or follow the 20/20/20 rule, which means that every 20 minutes you look at something 20 feet away for 20 seconds.
 It could be as simple as looking at office greenery or staring out the window.